 An employed ABLE account owner with low to moderate income may be eligible to claim the Earned Income Tax Credit (EITC) if certain qualifying rules apply to them.
 A person does not need to have a child to qualify for EITC.
-The EITC qualifying rules changed for 2020, 2021 and 2023.
-Claiming the EITC may mean a maximum credit of up to \$7,430 in tax year 2023.
-You may use the Earned Income Tax Credit Assistant (IRS Tax Assistant) to determine if you are eligible for the earned income credit (EITC) for any of these years.
+The EITC qualifying rules changed for 2021 and 2023.
+Claiming the EITC may mean a maximum credit of up to \$8,046 in tax year 2024.
+You may use the Earned Income Tax Credit Assistant (IRS Tax Assistant) to determine if you are eligible for the EITC for any of these years.
 An EITC refund may be deposited and saved in an ABLE account.

-Please note: A person who receives Supplemental Security Income (SSI) and/or Social Security Disability Insurance Benefits (SSDI) or early retirement benefits who is paid as a caregiver through a Medicaid Waiver Program or Qualified Foster Care program, may need to file income taxes in order to receive EITC and Child Tax Credit even though the payments may not be considered earned income by the IRS.
+Please note: A person who receives Supplemental Security Income (SSI) and/or SSDI or early retirement benefits who is paid as a caregiver through a Medicaid Waiver Program or Qualified Foster Care program, may need to file income taxes in order to receive EITC and Child Tax Credit even though the payments may not be considered earned income by the IRS.
 The earnings do need to be reported to the Social Security Administration and may impact SSI, SSDI or early retirement benefits.